ihh/ihh.github.io/content/project/jbrowse.md

 image = ""
 participants = []
 project_id = "jbrowse"
-short_description = "The JBrowse genome browser and related tools" title = "Web Genomics"
+short_description = "Why shouldn't bioinformatics be as easy, intuitive, and collaborative as the rest of the web?" title = "Web Genomics"

 +++